Share:

 Our specialist team of Personal Injury Lawyers are here to support you through all aspects of the claims process:

-• Matt Bridger is an Accredited Specialist in Personal Injury and has been assisting the ACT community with compensation claims for 25 years.
+• Matt Bridger is a specialist in Personal Injury and has been assisting the ACT community with compensation claims for 25 years.

 • Tom Maling is an experienced Personal Injury Lawyer with a background in nursing.
 Tom’s background gives him a unique understanding and perspective into the challenges faced by those dealing with personal injury and how best to assist them.